fluiddyn/transonic/doc/examples/blocks.rst

    <https://bitbucket.org/fluiddyn/fluidpythran/issues/29>`_.

-FluidPythran blocks can be used with classes and more generally in functions with lines that cannot be compiled by Pythran.
+Transonic blocks can be used with classes and more generally in functions with lines that cannot be compiled by Pythran.

 .. literalinclude:: blocks.py

 For blocks, we need a little bit more of Python.

-- At import time, we have :code:`fp = FluidPythran()`, which detects which Pythran module should be used and imports it.
+- At import time, we have :code:`fp = Transonic()`, which detects which Pythran module should be used and imports it.
 This is done at import time since we want to be very fast at run time.